fnelson4314/Coding-Language-Notes/CodingLanguages/html_css.md

   - **\<button>Sign up!\</button>**
 - [\<input>](https://www.w3schools.com/tags/tag_input.asp) tag allows input that can take on many forms and types
   - **\<input type="text" placeholder="Enter username">**
+- \<span> tag is an inline element instead of a block display element so that you can apply styling to certain bits of text instead of the whole element

 ### Classes/Ids